stanford-crfm/levanter/docs/Blog-Post.md

 https://github.com/stanford-crfm/mistral) built on [Hugging Face Transformers](https://github.com/huggingface/transformers/)
 and [DeepSpeed](https://github.com/microsoft/DeepSpeed).

-In the Jax community, there are a number of libraries popping up.
+In the JAX community, there are a number of libraries popping up.
 Google has released [T5X](https://github.com/google-research/t5x) and [MaxText](https://github.com/google/maxtext).
-There are also a number of independent libraries, including [EasyLM](https://github.com/young-geng/EasyLM) and [JaxSeq](https://github.com/Sea-Snell/JAXSeq), both of which are based on [Flax](https://github.com/google/flax/) and modified libraries from [Hugging Face Transformers](https://github.com/huggingface/transformers/).
-Salesforce has released the Haiku-based [Jaxformer](https://github.com/salesforce/jaxformer).
-Previously, Eleuther AI released [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax/), though it is mostly unmaintained now and uses older, quasi-deprecated Jax APIs for distributed training.
+There are also a number of independent libraries, including [EasyLM](https://github.com/young-geng/EasyLM) and [JAXSeq](https://github.com/Sea-Snell/JAXSeq), both of which are based on [Flax](https://github.com/google/flax/) and modified libraries from [Hugging Face Transformers](https://github.com/huggingface/transformers/).
+Salesforce has released the Haiku-based [JAXformer](https://github.com/salesforce/jaxformer).
+Previously, Eleuther AI released [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax/), though it is mostly unmaintained now and uses older, quasi-deprecated JAX APIs for distributed training.

 ## A New Codebase for Foundation Model Training